 It was a simple way to track results, and turn your workouts into a game.
 If you needed a little extra incentive to get out there and run, or run a little faster, Nike+ iPod was there to provide some motivation.

-It wasn't super high-tech by today's standards (this was released in the early 2000s, after all), but Nike was still working out the kinks, and working towards a larger goal.
+It wasn't super high-tech by today's standards (this was released in 2006, after all), but Nike was still working out the kinks, and working towards a larger goal.

 Nike+ Sportwatch GPS

 In 2011, Nike got into the GPS watch business with their Nike+ Sportwatch GPS.
 Powered by TomTom, the Nike Sportwatch tracks your location, time, pace, distance, and calories burned.